-Selecting an object in the inventory panel does not update what is seen in the transform panel.
+Selecting an object in the inventory panel not updating what is seen in the transform panel.

-The undo and redo commands are not fully operational, so use caution with undo/redo.
+The undo and redo commands are operational ( ), but use caution when using them.

 An inadvertent Caps-Lock will prompt a Save As... instead of Save on Command-S.

 If you transition physics objects on the timeline, the physics bodies will be disjointed from the actual objects.
 Physics objects must have force applied to move them.